CSG-Live-July-2025/Resources/guide_deploying_to_render_and_netlify.md

 | `RAILS_MASTER_KEY` | *Contents of your local `config/master.key` file* |

 6. Click **Create Web Service** → build & deploy (~5 min).

+> **Important**: We're including `db:seed` in the build command for the first deployment.
+On Render's free tier, you don't have access to the terminal/shell, so you can't manually run `rails db:seed`.
+After your first successful deployment with seed data, you'll want to remove `db:seed` from the build command to prevent re-seeding on every deployment (see Section 9.2).

 ---